Parents’ Association Handbook

 For Form-based activities requiring a student fee of $10 or more, the Parents’ Association requests that the Form Activities Chairs utilize the following procedures:

 - Form leadership should collect an RSVP list for the activity and not collect any participation fees directly from students or families.
-The solicitation to participate should include language stating that the student fee for the activity will be billed to the student account.
+The solicitation to participate should include language stating that the student fee for the activity (consistent with the student’s financial aid award if applicable) will be billed to the student account.

 The final participant list should be provided to the Business Office to the attention of Mr. Richard Meehan.

 - Form leadership may submit a request for an advance check from the Business Office for the estimated total activity fee.
 Alternatively, Form leadership may request reimbursement once the activity has been completed.